 The magical fall season is almost upon us.
-That means cozy scarves, hot apple cider, and yes – gorgeous autumn colors.
+That means cozy sweaters, hot apple cider, and yes – gorgeous autumn colors.
 Sadly, not everyone lives in a location that experiences changing fall leaves.
 The solution?
 A fall road trip!

 Best Places to See Fall Foliage in the United States